 If you are a pet parent to a blind dog, ensure they have a dog halo or bumper collar to facilitate safer playtime.
 You need to engage and stimulate your pet safely.

-If you don’t meet your dog’s calorie requirement with food that’s the right proportions of fat and protein, your dog might gain weight.
-More than 60% of canines in North America are obese, so consider how many calories per day dogs need.
+If you don’t meet your dog’s calorie requirement with food with the right proportions of fat and protein, your dog might gain weight.
+More than 60% of canines in North America are obese, so consider how many calories dogs need daily.

 Smaller active breeds